Payments

 Liechtenstein has been a member of the European Economic Area (EEA) since 1995, allowing it to take part in the EU single market.
 The EEA joins the 27 members of the European Union and the three EEA/EFTA States (Liechtenstein, Iceland, and Norway) together in a single market.
 All citizens have the right to exercise the four freedoms, namely the free movement of goods, persons, services, and capital.
 Maintaining the homogeneity of the single market is an extremely dynamic process.
 A key prerequisite for this is the ongoing incorporation of EU acts with EEA relevance.

 These two memberships have different effects on Liechtenstein and its financial services sector.
 The CHF monetary union, for instance, means that Liechtenstein is also connected to Swiss payment systems.
-This year, Liechtenstein will join Switzerland in switching to the new ISO 20022 payment transactions standard.
-At the same time, Liechtenstein as an EEA member must also implement and apply EU law relating to payment services, such as the EU Transfer of Funds Regulation for the full traceability of transfers of funds.
+At the same time, Liechtenstein as an EEA member must also implement and apply EU law relating to payment services.